kevinbluer/bluer-notes-jekyll/jobs.md

 permalink: /jobs/
 ---

-Listed below are a range of (primarily, but not exclusively) technology centric job sites and resources.
+Listed below are a range of technology centric job sites and resources.
+If you know of any others that are not listed feel free to drop me a quick note at [hello@bluer.com](hello@bluer.com).

 ### General Listings